pubnub/pubnub-mcp-server/resources/sdk_docs/python_channel-groups.md

 # Channel Groups API for Python SDK

-Channel groups let you bundle many channels under one name and subscribe to them.
-You can't publish to a channel group; publish to individual channels.
+Channel groups bundle thousands of channels into a named group you can subscribe to.
+You can’t publish to a channel group—publish to individual channels instead.

 ##### Request execution and return values

-Operations can be run synchronously or asynchronously.

-`.sync()` returns an `Envelope` with:
+- `.sync()` returns an `Envelope` with:
   - `Envelope.result` (type varies by API)
   - `Envelope.status` (`PnStatus`)

 ```
 `1pubnub.publish() \